-The number of workplace accidents dropped by 19.76% in 2019 compared to 2018.
-The trend of recent years shows us that the number of accidents is decreasing over the years.
+The long-term tendency of recent years shows us that the number of accidents is decreasing over the years.
 Our measures, such as training and raising employee awareness of workplace health and safety, are therefore having an impact.
 True to the motto 'safety first'!